 When wood and white trim mix properly, it creates a cohesive design.
 The project can be more satisfying when applied with different colors.
 Craftsman-style homes, bungalows, and specific homes widely used a mixture of hardwood doors and trim.Mixing wood and white trim can light up your space and give a calming aroma.

 However, the project of mixing wood and white trim can be challenging.
 You have to determine specific rules for this project.
 For example, choosing the right wood trim, adding white trim in particular areas, selecting start to end point etc. So you should read our mixing wood and white trim guide to give your home a perfect finish.
+Moreover, Introducing a stylish wool Persian rug into the space can further enhance the room’s aesthetic, complementing the wood and white trim elements.

 Can I Mix Wood and White Trim?